 The remainder of the paper is organised as follows.
-In the next section, we give a more detailed overview of the related work regarding LLMs and LLM-based neuro-symbolic systems and Boxology.
-In the third section, we propose to extend the Boxology by three novel basic patterns in order to be able to handle LLMs, and we explain several compositional design patterns in this field.
-In section 4, we dive into specific applications and tasks in which LLMs, specifically in neuro-symbolic systems, are used.
-We conclude by summarising our key findings and outlining future work.
+In the next section, we give a more detailed overview of the related work regarding LLMs and LLM-based neuro-symbolic systems.
+In the third section, we propose to extend the Boxology by three novel basic patterns in order to be able to handle LLMs, and in the fourth section we explain several compositional design patterns in this field.
+In section 5, we dive into specific applications and tasks in which LLMs, specifically in neuro-symbolic systems, are used.
+We conclude with a discussion (section 6) and a conclusion summarising our key findings and outlining future work in section 7.